-- common dwelling, persons who share or allegedly share a blood relationship through a child, persons who have had a dating or engagement relationship, persons with disabilities and their persona assistants, and caregivers.
-See 720 III.
+- Sexual violence/assault is a prohibited form of sexual harassment.
+Sexual violence/assault includes physical sexual acts perpetrated against a person's will orwhere a person is incapable of giving consent because of his or her temporary or permanent mental or physical incapacity, because he or she is below the minimum age of consent in the applicable jurisdiction, or due to use of drugs and/or alcohol.
+Some examples of sexual violence/assault include rape, sexual battery, and sexual coercion. - The following crimes can also constitute sexual harassment when motivated by aperson's sex: - i.
+Domestic Violence (referred to as "Domestic Battery" under Illinois criminalstatutes).
+A person commits domestic battery if he or she knowingly without legal justification by any means: (1) causes bodily harm to any family or household member; (2) makes physical contract of an insulting or provokingnature with any family or household member.
+"Family or household members" include spouses, former spouses, parents, children, stepchildren, and other person related by blood or by present or prior marriage, persons whoshare or formerly shared a common dwelling, persons who share or allegedly share a blood relationship through a child, persons who have had a dating or engagement relationship, persons with disabilities and their persona assistants, and caregivers.
+See 720 Ill.
 Comp.
 Stat.
-5/12-0.1 and 5/12-3.2. - c.
+5/12-0.1 and 5/12-3.2. - ii.
 Dating Violence.
-Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+Dating violence means violence committed by a person whois or has been in a social relationship of a romantic or intimate nature with the victim.
 Such a relationship is characterized by the expectation of affection or sexual involvement between the parties.
-The existence of such a relationship shall be determined based on a consideration of the (1) length of the relationship, (2) type of relationship, and (3) frequency of interaction between the persons involved in the relationship. - d.
+The existence of such a relationship shall be determined based on a consideration of the (1) length of the relationship, (2) type of relationship, and (3) frequency of interaction between the persons involved in the relationship. - iii.
 Stalking.
-Under 720 III.
+Under 720 Ill.
 Comp.
 Stat.
-5/12-7.3, a person commits stalking when he or she: - Knowingly engages in a course of conduct directed at a specific person, and he or she knows or should know that this course of conduct would cause a reasonable person to: - Fear for his or her safety or the safety of a third person; or - Suffer other emotional distress. - Knowingly and without lawful justification, on at least 2 separate occasions, follows another person or place the person under surveillance or any combination thereof and: - At any time transmits a threat of immediate or future bodily harm, sexual assault, confinement or restraint and the threat is directed towards that person or a family member of that person; or - Places that person in reasonable apprehension of immediate or future bodily harm, sexual assault, confinement or restraint to or of that person or a family member of that person. - Previously has been convicted of stalking another person and knowingly and without lawful justification on one occasion: - o Follows that same person or places that same person under surveillance; and - o Transmits a threat of immediate or future bodily harm, sexual assault, confinement or restraint to that person or a family member of that person. - e.
-Domestic violence, dating violence, and stalking are violations of this policy even when such conduct is not motivated by sex.
+5/12-7.3, a person commits stalking whenhe or she: - Knowingly engages in a course of conduct directed at a specificperson, and he or she knows or should know that this course of conduct would cause a reasonable person to: - a.
+Fear for his or her safety or the safety of a third person; or - b.
+Suffer other emotional distress. - 2.
+Knowingly and without lawful justification, on at least 2 separateoccasions, follows another person or place the person under surveillance or any combination thereof and: - a.
+At any time transmits a threat of immediate or future bodily harm, sexual assault, confinement or restraint and the threat is directed towards that person or a family member of that person; or - b.
+Places that person in reasonable apprehension of immediate orfuture bodily harm, sexual assault, confinement or restraint to or of that person or a family member of that person. - 3.
+Previously has been convicted of stalking another person andknowingly and without lawful justification on one occasion: - a.
+Follows that same person or places that same person under surveillance; and - b.
+Transmits a threat of immediate or future bodily harm, sexual assault, confinement or restraint to that person or a family member of that person.

+iv.
+Domestic violence, dating violence, and stalking are violations of this policyeven when such conduct is not motivated by sex.